How Do I Increase My Range and Hit The High Notes?

 First, there was the OLD school…the traditional or ‘Classical’ school of vocalizing.
 Think Pavarotti.
 Think Opera.

 The old school obviously produced and produces some great vocalists.
 Though it doesn’t really suit modern singing styles.
 It can sound ‘old’.
-It doesn’t sound contemporary.
+It doesn’t sound modern.
 But still very beautiful !!!

 The traditional school ( Classical and Opera ) treats your instrument as one continuous register.

-When I started teaching the register approach 15 years ago, suddenly we could easily get to all those notes that were out of reach.
+When I started teaching the register approach many years ago, suddenly we could easily get to all those notes that used to be out of reach.
 It felt like a magic breakthrough.
-No more decades of study.
-Yay!
-And it sure helped people like Stevie Wonder.

 Who uses the register approach?

-So how do I effortlessly hit the high notes?
+So how do we effortlessly sing the high notes?

 Teachers who teach this register technique will teach you simple, even silly sounding exercises called Lip Rolls and Tongue Trills to activate the singer’s upper registers.